UPDATED JUL 14, 2020

 YOGA HIVE has East Passyunk buzzing with excitement.
 This intimate studio right on the Avenue has been embraced by the local community largely for their special workshops and themes.
 They’ve hosted goat yoga, bro-ga (yoga for the bros), glowga (glow in the dark yoga!), and even equestrian yoga.
 But beyond the animals and accessories, their dedication to welcoming and accessible classes for every level keeps yogis coming back for more!

 This Baptiste yoga studio lets you power up at locations in Fishtown as well as Northfield, New Jersey.
 When you arrive, you’ll find a challenging and empowering practice that’ll leave you sweaty and stoked for the next class.
 Grace & Glory emphasizes their community vibe above all else.
 Meaning, you’ll grow in spirit and strength as the instructors make a point of getting you out of your comfort zone on the mat.
 Keep your eye on their Facebook page, too, where they post about free/community classes!

 You won’t have to bend over backward to get groovin’ at Yoga Habit — they’re known for their Power Flow classes and ultra-sweaty studio.
 Really, if you like it hot, you’re going to be in good company at this Fairmount favorite.
 New to the spot?
 Try their 21 days for $21 Pass to give the classes a go for three weeks.
 For members, they offer complimentary mat rentals and towel usage, making it easier than ever to start (and stick with) good yoga habits.
 Fitt Tip: stick around for savasana and you’ll be rewarded with cold, soaked lavender towels aka the ultimate cool down.

-If you’re looking to roll out your mat for a steamy workout, this place has you covered — in sweat, that is!
+If you’re looking to roll out your mat for a steamy workout, this place has you covered.
 Their 90-degree heated Power Yoga class is a surefire way to get your heart pumping and your body bending.
 If you want to challenge yourself in a new way, this spot offers a seemingly never-ending supply of classes, including Pilates, Barre, and Mindful Flow at their studio on Walnut Street.